-As we age, fullness may develop in the skin of the upper eyelids causing the appearance of tiredness, sadness or anger.
-This may be associated with a descent, or drooping of the eyebrows.
-A brow lift provides the opportunity to improve the position of the eyelids and the eyebrows and in doing so the overall appearance of the face.
+As we age, fullness may develop in the skin of the upper eyelids and the brows can begin to adopt a low appearance.
+This decent of the eyebrows can be a consequence of the natural ageing process.
+A brow lift (cornoplasty) provides the opportunity to improve the position of the eyelids and the eyebrows and in doing so the overall appearance of the face.

 A brow lift (cornoplasty) can target a patient’s cosmetic concerns about the appearance of low eyelids or eyebrows.

 Most individuals considering a brow lift (cornoplasty) are between the ages of 40 and 50, with eyelids and brow lines that have started to lower and creases or wrinkles begin to form on the forehead.
 Hereditary can sometimes increase these issues for people in their 20s and 30s and in these particular situations a browlift can be an appropriate option.

 Anyone considering a brow lift (cornoplasty) should have a good understanding of what the procedure can and cannot achieve.
 Following a detailed discussion with Dr Paul Quinn, some patients decide to undergo a brow lift (cornoplasty) combined with other procedures such as eyelid surgery (blepharoplasty) or a facelift (rhytidectomy).